 This is obvious but carpet is a BUG HOTEL and should be avoided.
 If you are not ready to give up on that carpet make sure you vacuum it with a HEPA rated hoover.
 Regular steam cleaning can kill dust mites and bed bugs.
-Also move all sofas and other furniture and clean there too and arm you vac with that crevice tool and such that crap away from the edges too.
-Dust Mite Facty: a square yard of carpet can be a bug hotel for as many 120,000 mummy, daddy and baby mites!
+Also, move all sofas and other furniture and clean there too and arm you vac with that crevice tool and such that crap away from the edges too.
+Dust Mite Factory: a square yard of carpet can be a bug hotel for as many 120,000 mummies, daddy and baby mites!

-Mold spores are fungi which love humidity.
-The spores and fine and light and easily can be made airborn by a brush, hoover or wind.
-Mold or mildew spores are a serious problem for allergy sufferers and should be dealt with in the home.
-Bathrooms and other areas which have damp stagnant air are ideal environments which mold will thrive.
-A suitable air conditioning dehumidifier is a must if you have mold problems.
+Mould spores are fungi which love humidity.
+The spores and fine and light and easily can be made airborne by a brush, hoover or wind.
+Mould or mildew spores are a serious problem for allergy sufferers and should be dealt with in the home.
+Bathrooms and other areas which have damp stagnant air are ideal environments which mould will thrive.
+A suitable air conditioning dehumidifier is a must if you have mould problems.
 Most Dehumidifiers have moisture meters and are very helpful for removing moisture from the air.
 Remember if you are using dehumidifiers that the windows and door should be shut.

 It shouldn’t surprise you that your mattress is favoured by dust mites.
 We are a dust mite factory!
 Yes we sleep on our bed and shed that skin which feeds those dust mites.
 A mattress cover will help but won’t kill your infestation.